 Solution 1: Delete the Wireless Profile

-It is likely that your wireless profile gets corrupted and causes the wireless adapter not to work on Windows 7, 8, 10 Lenovo, HP, Acer, etc. On this condition, you may as well remove the previous wireless profile to get rid of the corruption.
+It is likely that your wireless profile gets corrupted and causes the wireless adapter not to work on Windows 7, 8, 10 for your Lenovo, HP, Acer computers, etc. On this condition, you may as well remove the previous wireless profile to get rid of the corruption.

 1. Search Command Prompt in the search box and then right click the best-matched result to Run as administrator.

 2. In Command Prompt, copy and paste the command netsh wlan delete profile name=”WirelessProfileName” and then hit the Enter key to delete the wireless adapter.

 Note: remember to replace the “WirelessProfileName” with the real name of your wireless adapter.

 3. Reboot your PC.

 Upon your laptop booted, manage to reconnect it to the wireless network to see if the problem with wireless adapter or access point persists on Windows 7 Acer, Lenovo, HP, Dell, and so on.